AdobeDocs/workfront.en/help/quicksilver/maestro/create-a-taxonomy.md

 ## Considerations about taxonomies

-* Like operational record types, taxonomies are building blocks of workspaces in Maestro.
-The record types should reflect the work lifecycle of an organizational unit.
+* Along with operational record types, taxonomies are building blocks of workspaces in Maestro.
+Record types should reflect the work lifecycle of an organizational unit.
 For information about workspaces, see [Create workspaces](../maestro/create-workspaces.md).
 * Taxonomies are record types that capture attributes about operational record types.
 We recommend to not create taxonomies that refer to work and instead to use operational record types to identify work-related information.
 * When you create a taxonomy record type, everyone in your organization can view, edit, or delete it. <!--this will change with access levels and permissions-->
 <!--this is not possible yet: